SophiaHess/DEEM/README.md

-# Dynamic entrepreneurial ecosystem monitoring (DEEM)
+# Dynamic Entrepreneurial Ecosystem Monitoring (DEEM)

 This repository contains scripts to create a dataset for entrepreneurial ecosystem research as explained in the work [Dynamic entrepreneurial ecosystem monitoring:
 A toolkit for dataset creation] by Sophia Hess.